Cosmology with voids: Background cosmologies

 \section{Background cosmologies}

 To explore the cosmological information content of voids, we work with the standard parameters of the Friedmann-Lem\^{a}itre-Robertson-Walker (FLRW) framework.
 The overall expansion of the universe depends on a matter density parameter $\Omm$, a parameter $\Oml$ associated with dark energy, and the Hubble parameter $H_0$.
 All three parameters refer to values at the present epoch (time $t = \tnow$).
-The mass density $\Omm$ includes both baryons and cold dark matter; $\Oml$ incorporates a cosmological constant $\Lambda$ as an approximation to dark energy with a more nuanced equation of state \cite{albrecht2006}.
+The mass density $\Omm$ includes both baryons and cold dark matter; we approximate the effects of dark energy \cite{albrecht2006} with $\Oml$ as defined by a cosmological constant $\Lambda$.
 The set of parameters $\Omm$, $\Oml$ and $h$ --- $H_0$ in units of 100~km/s/Mpc --- define the ``background cosmology''.
 The cosmic web emerges as a pattern within this background cosmology.

 A scale factor, $a$, characterizes the evolution of the background cosmology.
 This quantity describes the time dependence of $\vec{r}$, the physical (``proper'') spatial separation between two points that comove with the cosmic expansion.
 In a coordinate frame tied to the expansion, the displacement between these two points, $\vec{x}$, is fixed; the scale factor provides the connection, with $\vec{r} = a\vec{x}$.
 Thus, $a$ encodes the details of cosmic expansion and evolves according to the Friedmann Equations,